QUESTION: How do I become an astronaut?

 ANSWER: As a government agency, NASA does not normally copyright images.
-Please see the online photo guidelines web site for more information.
+Please see the online photo guidelines online photo guidelines web site for more information.

-QUESTION: Is it okay to include information from your web site on my web page?
+QUESTION: Is it OK to include information from your web site on my web page?

 ANSWER: Generally, yes.
 You can link to any NASA Web site and use NASA images on your site provided their use does not imply that NASA is endorsing any organization, person, or commercial product or service.

 QUESTION: Can I use the NASA logo my web page?